Japanese Candlesticks Patterns

 Shooting Star: Bearish

-Shooting Star looks quite similar to an inverted hammer with a small body and a long upper wick.
-However, the trend makes the whole difference; it occurs during the upper trends and indicates a trend reversal from bullish to bearish.
+The shooting star candlestick looks quite similar to an inverted hammer, featuring a small body and a long upper wick.
+However, the trend makes the whole difference; the shooting star pattern occurs during upward trends and signals a potential trend reversal from bullish to bearish.
+This makes the shooting star candlestick pattern a powerful indicator for traders watching for signs of weakening buying pressure.

 Hanging Man: Bearish